tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ### Tensor Data Utils

 A new set of utilities will be distributed with TensorFlow to improve read and write operations in a tensor, often represented as a multidimensional array.
-At the root of this set is the `[Type]Tensor` interfaces (not to be confused with the existing `Tensor<>` class in TF Java, which is in fact just a symbolic handle to a given tensor).
+At the root of this set is the <code><i>Type</i>Tensor</code> interfaces (not to be confused with the existing
+`Tensor<>` class in TF Java, which is in fact just a symbolic handle to a given tensor).

-For each tensor datatype supported in Java, a variant of `[Type]Tensor` interface is provided to allow users to work with Java primitive types, which tends to be less memory-consuming and provide better performances than their autoboxed equivalent.
+For each tensor datatype supported in Java, a variant of <code><i>Type</i>Tensor</code> interface is provided to allow users to work with Java primitive types, which tends to be less memory-consuming and provide better performances than their autoboxed equivalent.

 For readability, only the `Double` variant of this interface is shown below:
 ```java